Spexivus/csv2ir/README.md

 # csv2ir

-csv2ir is a database / script to convert ir .csv files to .ir files for the flipper.
+csv2ir is a script to convert ir .csv files to .ir files for the flipper.

 ## Usage

-Run the script, follow the instructions...
+Run the script, follow the instructions, profit?

 ```bash
 py csv2ir.py